thaibirding.com by Nick Upton

 Lots of other southern specialities can be found feeding in trees in these areas with Chestnut-backed Scimitar Babbler, numerous Bulbuls, Minivets and the rather unspectacular Brown Fulvetta all occurring.
 The first of the two viewpoints provides the best vistas across the forest making it a good place to look out for soaring raptors, Blyth's and Wallace's Hawk Eagles being the regional specialities.

 Temple : A short trail runs from the back of this forest temple, along a small stream which leads to a small pond and eventually to a village.
-There is some nice forest along here and it is quite moist, attracting many exciting lowland specialist species such as Temminck's Sunbird, Chestnut-rumped Babbler, Spotted Fantail and Little Bronze Cuckoo.
+There is some very moist forest along here, although the trail is a little rough and sloping with encroaching vegetation, attracting many exciting lowland specialist species such as Temminck's Sunbird, Green Broadbill, Chestnut-rumped Babbler, Spotted Fantail and Little Bronze Cuckoo.
 Some birdwatchers have been lucky enough to find Malaysian Rail-babbler along here and there have been a few reports of Daird's Trogon from the small pond, but I'm not sure how reliable these are as they came from local youngsters.
 However, this is certainly a good spot to sit and wait for birds to come down to drink.

 Facilities